Sifat-16/enigma/README.md

 ## Features

-- User Authentication: Sign up and log in securely.
+* User Authentication: Sign up and log in securely.
-- Chat Request: Decide who want to communicate by sending and recieving chat requests.
+* Chat Request: Decide who want to communicate by sending and recieving chat requests.
-- Barcode Scanning: Easily send chat requests by scanning the barcode of your friends QR code.
+* Barcode Scanning: Easily send chat requests by scanning the barcode of your friends QR code.
-- Real-time Chat: Send and receive messages, audio messages, images instantly.
+* Real-time Chat: Send and receive messages, audio messages, images instantly.
-- Voice Calls: Connect with friends, family, or colleagues via voice calls.
+* Voice Calls: Connect with friends, family, or colleagues via voice calls.
-- Video Calls: Enable face-to-face communication using video calls.
+* Video Calls: Enable face-to-face communication using video calls.
-- Call and Chat Notifications: Receive real-time notifications for calls and chats across foreground, background, and terminated app states, ensuring no missed updates.
+* Call and Chat Notifications: Receive real-time notifications for calls and chats across foreground, background, and terminated app states, ensuring no missed updates.
-- Stories: Share your day with uploading stories.
+* Stories: Share your day with uploading stories.
-- Push Notifications: Get notified of incoming messages and calls.
-- Profile Management: Manage user profiles.
+* Profile Management: Manage user profiles.
-- Theme Mode: Switch between Dark and Light mode.
+* Theme Mode: Switch between Dark and Light mode.

 ## Technology
 1. Dart as the source language